NewPythonX-NPX/VeloStrap/IMPORTANT/EULA.md

 You chose to use these features.

 10. EULA Updates
 We announce EULA updates in Discord and on the GitHub repo (commits).
 It is your responsibility to check periodically.
 Continued use of VeloStrap after an update means you accept the new terms.
-You arent required to join the discord but if you dont there is no way to check, all users within the discord will be pinged via @everyone so everybody had a chance to read and understand the new EULA terms.
+You arent required to join the discord, inside of VeloStrap there is a inbuilt notifier that checks for EULA updates and then closes the program and then shows the new EULA and then you need to click "I agree" again, all users within the discord will be pinged via @everyone so everybody had a chance to read and understand the new EULA terms.

 12. Legal Problems